 Here, you can get an overview of the various stages of building the Greater Copenhagen Light Rail.

-An overview of the coming work on the Greater Copenhagen Light Rail.
+An overview of the time schedule for the Greater Copenhagen Light Rail:

 2015: Proposed alignment

 In June 2014, the company Ring 3 Letbane I/S – now Greater Copenhagen Light Rail – was established, to build and operate the light rail system.